-EDS Endowment Fund
+The EDS Endowment

-The Allen and Mary Clarkson Endowment
+Allen and Mary Clarkson Endowment

-Anne J. Johnston Teacher Education Fund
+Anne J. Johnston Teacher Education Endowment

-Boardman Chair of Science and Sustainability
+Boardman Chair of Science and Sustainability Endowment

-The Boardman Chair of Science and Sustainability will provide annual support to create and protect a leadership position in a critical academic area that is also fundamentally tied to our spiritual and ethical mission.
+The Boardman Chair of Science and Sustainability Endowment provides annual support for the Boardman Chair of Science and Sustainability, a leadership faculty position that is fundamentally tied to our spiritual and ethical mission.
 Balancing the earth’s finite resources with the reasonable demands of a growing population is one of the greatest challenges of the 21st century.
-Episcopal Day School can lead the way by preparing a generation of citizen-leaders with the knowledge, attributes, and skills necessary to help our communities manage this challenge.
-Give to this fund online.
+EDS is leading the way by preparing a generation of citizen-leaders with the knowledge, attributes, and skills necessary to manage this challenge.

-Christie C. Owen Excellence in Teaching Fund
+Christie C. Owen Excellence in Teaching Endowment

 Endowment for the Arts

-Knox Diversity Fund
+Knox Diversity Endowment

-Mary Lou Phinizy Grant Fund
+Mary Lou Phinizy Endowment

 Martha Carpenter Scroggs Visiting Artists Endowment

 Murphy Family Endowment for Financial Aid

-Rob Perry Memorial Scholarship Fund
+Rob Perry Memorial Scholarship Endowment

 R.O.
-Barton, Jr. Grant Fund
+Barton, Jr. Endowment